-In order to be eligible to be accepted into a University, students must carefully select their subject pattern.
-The University entrance qualification, the Australian Tertiary Admission Rank (ATAR), is calculated from a student's results in 10 units of Board Developed Courses including at least 2 units of English.
+Universities use the ATAR to help them select students for their courses.
+Students must carefully select their subject pattern in order to be eligible to receive an ATAR.
+The Australian Tertiary Admission Rank (ATAR), is calculated from a student's results in 10 units of Board Developed Courses including at least 2 units of English.
 No more than 2 units of Category B subjects (see list on Subjects page) can be counted.

-The index is calculated by the Universities from information supplied to them by NESA and is a rank from 0.00 TO 99.95.
+The index is calculated by the Universities Admission Centre (UAC) from information supplied to them by NESA and is a rank from 0.00 TO 99.95.
 ATAR cut offs are used to determine which students gain entrance to which university course.

-Only students who intend to go to University after their HSC need an ATAR.
+Only students who intend to go to university after their HSC need an ATAR.
 The ATAR is a rank (not a mark) that indicates a student's position.